biomedbigdata/website/content/authors/chit_lio/_index.md

 weight: 30
 ---

-I'm a PhD candidate at the Chair of Experimental Bioinformatics starting from April 2020.
-I will be focusing on using machine learning methods to study the alternative splicing events in cardiac and kidney diseases.
-I'm particularly interested in exploring omics data in a time series manner.
-I got my BSc in Life Sciences in Taiwan and my MSc in Biology at LMU Munich.
-In my master thesis, I have been performing time course network enrichment analysis on X-irradiated human fibroblast.
+Chit Tong Lio was a PhD candidate at the Chair of Experimental Bioinformatics from April 2020 and later joined the University of Hamburg.
+She was focusing on using machine learning methods to study the alternative splicing events in cardiac and kidney diseases and developed tools for exploring omics data in a time series.
+She received a BSc in Life Sciences in Taiwan and my MSc in Biology at LMU Munich.
+In her master thesis, she performed time course network enrichment analysis on X-irradiated human fibroblast.